-- A Total possible number of meetings could have attended - B Actual number of meetings attended - P Botha attended in her capacity as Principal Officer; resigned on 31 January 2024.
+- A Total possible number of meetings could have attended - B Actual number of meetings attended - D Theron attended in her capacity as Principal Officer.

 11. RISK TRANSFER ARRANGEMENTS

 The Scheme entered into risk transfer arrangements with the following service providers: